openfaas/faas/CONTRIBUTING.md

     this project or the open source license(s) involved.
 ```

+### How to sign commits

-Then you just add a line to every git commit message:
+Add a line to every git commit message:

     Signed-off-by: Joe Smith <joe.smith@email.com>